-NOTE: The same type of combination cap and dipstick is used for both the Fuel tank and Hydraulic Oil reservoir.
+NOTE: Certain Ranger models have the same type of combination cap and dipstick for both the Fuel tank and Hydraulic Oil reservoir.
 One side of the dipstick is graduated for oil, the other side for fuel.
 Make sure the correct side is read for each reservoir.

-When operating in temperatures of 32°F. and below, the fuel tank should be filled when the machine is shut down, to prevent condensation.
+When operating in temperatures of 32° F. and below, the fuel tank should be filled when the machine is shut down, to prevent condensation.